developer-omkar-shinde/frontend-notes/most_asked_js_interview_questions.md

 In JavaScript, var, let, and const are used to declare variables, but they differ in terms of scope, hoisting, and mutability.

-## 🚀 What is the spread/rest operator, and how is it useful? diffrence beetween spred and rest. ✅
+## 🚀 What is the spread/rest operator, and how is it useful? difference between spread and rest. ✅

 spread -
 Copying Arrays or Objects: